Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Introduction

 \section{Introduction}

 Radio halos are among the largest class of extended diffuse radio sources in the intracluster medium (ICM).
 They are found at the center of merging clusters and typically correlate with the X-ray emission \citep[e.g.,][]{Govoni2001a,Rajpurohit2018, Botteon2020, Bonafede2022}.
-They are believed to be formed by turbulent re-acceleration of cosmic ray electrons (CRe) which become radio-emitting after interacting with turbulence, injected into the ICM by cluster mergers \citep{Brunetti2001, Petrosian2001, Brunetti2007, Brunetti2014,Miniati2015, vanWeeren2019}.
+They are believed to be formed by turbulent re-acceleration of cosmic ray electrons (CRe) which become radio-emitting by turbulence, injected into the ICM by cluster mergers \citep{Brunetti2001, Petrosian2001, Brunetti2007, Brunetti2014,Miniati2015, vanWeeren2019}.
 Secondary particles, produced via hadronic collisions in the ICM, may provide an additional mechanism to generate CRe in clusters \citep[e.g.,][]{Blasi1999, Dolag2000, Pfrommer2008}.
 However, the current gamma-ray limits disfavor this scenario \citep{Pinzke2017, Brunetti2017}.

-The remarkable developments in radio sensitivity and resolution of modern instruments are uncovering larger extents of these diffuse radio halos as well as intricate structures in their emission \citep[e.g.,][]{Knowles2022, Botteon2022a, Botteon2022, Duchesne2024, Botteon2024, Rajpurohit2023, Rajpurohit2021c, vanWeeren2017b, vanWeeren2016a, Osinga2024, Sikhosana2023}.
+The remarkable developments in radio sensitivity and resolution of modern instruments are uncovering larger extents of these diffuse radio halos along with intricate embedded structures \citep[e.g.,][]{Knowles2022, Botteon2022a, Botteon2022, Duchesne2024, Botteon2024, Rajpurohit2023, Rajpurohit2021c, vanWeeren2017b, vanWeeren2016a, Osinga2024, Sikhosana2023}.
 In particular, while a few radio halos with very large linear size (LLS), exceeding 2 Mpc, were already reported with ``old generation'' interferometers \cite[e.g. Bullet and Abell 2163][]{Feretti2001, Liang2000}.
-Radio halos with such extents are nowadays detected in increasing number of systems, see Figure\,\ref{M_z_plot} for the complete list \citep{Sikhosana2023,Bruno2023,Rajpurohit2021b, Rajpurohit2021c, Bonafede2022, Shweta2020}.
+Radio halos with such extents are being detected more frequently in a growing number of systems, see Figure\,\ref{M_z_plot} \citep{Sikhosana2023,Bruno2023,Rajpurohit2021b, Rajpurohit2021c, Bonafede2022, Shweta2020}.
 With the deepest low-frequency observations carried out on a cluster with LOFAR, for example, a total extent of approximately 5~Mpc for the diffuse emission in Abell 2255 has been found \citep{Botteon2022}.
 Additionally, even at high frequencies, diffuse emission, extending approximately 6~Mpc, is observed in PLCK\, G287.0+32.9 (Rajpurohit et al. in prep.).